ridhipuppala/.github.io/_projects/Anveshak.md

 *August 2018*

 I have been actively involved with mentoring the newer team members and leaders.
 My brief stint with manipulator design teams was a refreshing experience and helped me recollect my design concepts and CAD skills, and become a better mechanical engineer.
 Being part of the teams for more than two years shaped me into a robotics enthusiast and paved way for my deep interest in Control and Robotics research.
-The team groomed me into a better team player, leader, manager and engineer.
+The team groomed me into a better team player & engineer, and an empathetic leader.
 More importantly, the team served as a platform to connect with like minded people, develop deep rooted friendships which later transformed into a family.

 ## Rovers